GalanthusMCNet/.github/profile/README.md

 ## 🚀 Technologies & Skills

-Here at GalanthusMC Network, we use a wide range of technologies to ensure optimal performance, a custom gaming experience, and a smooth server environment for players.
+Here at CynicPvP Network, we use a wide range of technologies to ensure optimal performance, a custom gaming experience, and a smooth server environment for players.

 ### Backend:
 - Java